So, you’re thinking about shaving your head. It can seem like a pretty big decision for some – after all, it is a pretty drastic change.

 - Not as close or smooth a cut as a manual razor

-None the less, they are the most cost efficient and can also be used on all beard and mustaches styles as well.
+None the less, they are the most cost-efficient and can also be used on all beard and mustaches styles as well.

-These razors can be found at pretty much any grocery or convenience store and are pretty cheap to buy – although the replacement razor heads can get a little pricey.
+Best razor for head shaving can be found at pretty much any grocery or convenience store and are pretty cheap to buy – although the replacement razor heads can get a little pricey.

 Single blade razors are some of the top razors for sensitive skin because they cause less irritation and lead to fewer ingrown hairs and shave bumps.

-- Cheap to buy (especially fixed head razors)
+- Cheap to buy (especially fixed-head razors)

 - Offers a closer shave than electric razors